 I’ve changed the first page of my novel a lot.
 I can’t even tell you how many times.
 It happened because as I was writing, I followed a lot of writing blogs, attended a lot of author talks, and browsed a lot of guides that had a lot to say about how to write the first page of a book.

-I guess the thinking is that readers thumbing through books in the bookstore and agents alike make snap decisions based on those initial words—so you better make it good!
+The thinking is that readers thumbing through books in the bookstore and agents alike make snap decisions based on those initial words.

 4 Tips to Write the Perfect First Page